Bitter Coffee

-Bitter Coffee (قهوه تلخ Ghahve-ye Talkh) is a historical comedy series directed by Mehran Modiri and produced by the Aghagolian brothers.
+Bitter Coffee (قهوه تلخ Ghahve-ye Talkh) is an Iranian historical-comedy series directed by Mehran Modiri and produced by Majid Aghagolian and Hamid Aghagolian.
 Three episodes are released at a time (roughly every week) on three VCD or one DVD, priced in Iran at 25000 rials (at that time approximately $2.50).
-The first set of episodes were released on 13 September 2010.
+The first set of episodes was released on 13 September 2010.

 Background and controversy

 Production of the series began in June 2009.
 Bitter Coffee was meant to be produced for television, to be broadcast by the IRIB, but due to various disagreements between IRIB and the series' producers, it didn't air.
 An alleged reason for disagreement between the producers and IRIB was that the producers required all of the advertisement for the series to be used as their payment, but IRIB refused to agree.
 Another rumoured reason was disagreement about the planned content of the series.
 IRIB officials eventually refused to show Bitter Coffee, and the series was eventually distributed in VCD format, at various outlets throughout Iran.